subhash18cH/Trading-App/README.md

-This is a simple trading app
+This is a simple trading API